ietf-wg-acme/acme/draft-ietf-acme-acme.md

 particular, the server MUST include a Link relation header field {{RFC5988}}
-with relation "up" to provide a certificate under which this certificate was issued, and one with relation "author" to indicate the registration under which this certicate was issued.
+with relation "up" to provide a certificate under which this certificate was issued, and one with relation "author" to indicate the registration under which this certificate was issued.

 The server MAY include an Expires header as a hint to the client about when to renew the certificate.
 (Of course, the real expiration of the certificate is controlled by the notAfter time in the certificate itself.)

-If the CA particpates in Certificate Transparency (CT) {{RFC6962}}, then they may want to provide the client with a Signed Certificate Timestamp (SCT) that can be used to prove that a certificate was submitted to a CT log.
+If the CA participates in Certificate Transparency (CT) {{RFC6962}}, then they may want to provide the client with a Signed Certificate Timestamp (SCT) that can be used to prove that a certificate was submitted to a CT log.
 An SCT can be included as a extension in the certificate or as an extension to OCSP